ovh/docs/pages/platform/kubernetes-k8s/installing-kubernetes-dashboard/guide.en-gb.md

 ## Deploy the Dashboard in your cluster

-According to which version of Kubernetes you are running, you have to choose the right Dashboard version to deploy in order to avoid incompbatibilities.
+According to which version of Kubernetes you are running, you have to choose the right Dashboard version to deploy in order to avoid incompatibilities.

 ### For Kubernetes 1.14, choose version [v2.0.0-beta1](https://github.com/kubernetes/dashboard/releases/tag/v2.0.0-beta1)